Automattic/gridicons/README.md

 Note: to proceed with this you need to have write authorization to npm.

 1. Create a new PR with updated `CHANGELOG.md` and updated version in `package.json` (i.e. `1.2.3-alpha.1`), see an example [here](https://github.com/Automattic/gridicons/pull/247).
+2. In the "CHANGELOG.md" make sure to check all the previous commits since the previous versioned release.
-2. Pre-publish that PR branch on npm with `npm publish --tag next` ([more info](https://docs.npmjs.com/cli/dist-tag)).
+3. Pre-publish that PR branch on npm with `npm publish --tag next` ([more info](https://docs.npmjs.com/cli/dist-tag)).
-3. Create a new update PR in a repository that makes use of Gridicons and run `npm install gridicons@next --save` (which will update `packages.json`).
+4. Create a new update PR in a repository that makes use of Gridicons and run `npm install gridicons@next --save` (which will update `packages.json`).
 If you're creating the PR in [Calypso](https://github.com/Automattic/wp-calypso) and you get warnings, it might need to regenerate the shrinkwrap, in which case run `npm run update-deps`.
 See an example [here](https://github.com/Automattic/wp-calypso/pull/17601).
-4. Test if the new icons show up, and there are no regressions in the previous icons.
+5. Test if the new icons show up, and there are no regressions in the previous icons.
-5. If changes look good, remove the alpha postfix in the version (i.e. `1.2.3-alpha.1` to `1.2.3`) on both repositories PRs.
+6. If changes look good, remove the alpha postfix in the version (i.e. `1.2.3-alpha.1` to `1.2.3`) on both repositories PRs.
-6. Merge the Gridicons PR.
+7. Merge the Gridicons PR.
-7. Tag the release on GitHub: `git tag -a v1.2.3 -m "Release v1.2.3"` (and push `git push origin v1.2.3`).
+8. Tag the release on GitHub: `git tag -a v1.2.3 -m "Release v1.2.3"` (and push `git push origin v1.2.3`).
-8. Check if it shows up in the [Releases list](https://github.com/Automattic/gridicons/releases).
+9. Check if it shows up in the [Releases list](https://github.com/Automattic/gridicons/releases).
-8. Publish to MASTER using the latest tag `npm publish`.
+10. Publish to MASTER using the latest tag `npm publish`.
-9. Merge the update PR in the other repository.
+11. Merge the update PR in the other repository.

 ## License